How to Find an Interfaith Officiant for Your Wedding Ceremony

 Who's going to be in attendance at the ceremony?

 Yes, your wedding day is all about you, but keeping your wedding guests in mind for your interfaith ceremony is important because you don't want anyone leaving the ceremony offended.
 An interfaith marriage officiant would ask you this question because they are trying to get an idea of how your loved ones will feel about an interfaith ceremony and what language should be used to be considerate of everyone.
-The role of an interfaith officiant is to not only be there for the couple but to make it a comfortable experience for everyone they come in contact with on the wedding day.
+The role of an interfaith officiant is to be there for the couple and make it a comfortable experience for everyone they come in contact with on the wedding day.
 You want your wedding guests to feel included in your celebration, not ostracized.

 Up Next